 By applying the following three tips, you can maintain patient relationships and keep your dental patients active.

-Maintaining friendships as an adult is hard.
+Maintaining friendships as an adult is hard, especially in difficult times like the ones we’re facing right now.
 When you have so much going on in your lives, work and family can sometimes leave you very little time to devote to your friendships.
 These same challenges exist in your dental practice as well.
 You get so caught up in cancellations, insurance issues, and collections that you can forget to maintain your relationships with your patients.
 By applying the following three tips, you can maintain your patient relationships and keep your dental patients active.

 Tip 1: Follow the Golden Rule